Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions

 From the EOM for the hydrodynamic centers, we obtain an effective force responsible for self-propulsion, which drives the S particle toward the L particle.
 When the two particles are in contact, the resulting propulsion speed reaches $7.6\times10^{-4}$ in dimensionless units for $\hat{\alpha}=0.005$.
 This corresponds to a dimensional speed of $\SI{0.69}{\micro\meter\per\second}$, which is consistent with the experimental value (see Fig.~\ref{fig1new}(c)).

 Thus, we find that self-propulsion induced by nonreciprocal interactions is one of the key ingredients for active clusters.
 However, this is not the sole factor, as revealed by agent-based numerical simulations.
-In our experimental results (Fig.~\ref{fig1new}), S–L pairs exhibited propulsion in the head-large geometry.
-In the simulations, we set $\hat{\ell}_{\mathrm{I}}=\hat{s}_{\mathrm{I}}=1/6$ and $\hat{\ell}_{\mathrm{II}}=\hat{s}_{\mathrm{II}}=1/9$ to reproduce the same head-large pair structure, which resulted in continuous motion as shown in Fig.~\ref{fig_for_P}(a).
+To identify the geometric origin of the polarity divergence responsible for cluster fragmentation, we compare two particle arrangements: head–large and tail–large configurations.
+In our experimental results (Fig.~\ref{fig1new}), S-L pairs exhibited propulsion in the head--large geometry.
+In the simulations, we set $\hat{\ell}_{\mathrm{I}}=\hat{s}_{\mathrm{I}}=1/6$ and $\hat{\ell}_{\mathrm{II}}=\hat{s}_{\mathrm{II}}=1/9$ to reproduce the same head--large pair structure, which resulted in continuous motion as shown in Fig.~\ref{fig_for_P}(a).
 Here, Roman numerals are used to denote particle types.
 In this configuration, the active clusters autonomously rearranged and produced small clusters.
-By contrast, autonomous cluster fission was suppressed when the pair geometry was inverted to a head-small configuration.
+By contrast, autonomous cluster fission was suppressed when the pair geometry was inverted to a tail--large configuration.
 This situation was realized by setting $\hat{\ell}_{\mathrm{II}}=\hat{s}_{\mathrm{I}}=1/6$ and $\hat{\ell}_{\mathrm{I}}=\hat{s}_{\mathrm{II}}=1/9$, as shown in Fig.\ref{fig_for_P}(b) (see also SI~\cite{supplementary}, Sec.~\ref{SI:ClusterSize} for cluster-size distributions).
 In this geometry, the self-propelling force between large and small particles was still present, yet the formation of small clusters was strongly suppressed.
-These results indicate that self-propelling pairs with head–tail asymmetry, in which the head is larger than the tail, can drive autonomous cluster fission.
+These results indicate that self-propelling pairs with head-tail asymmetry, in which the head is larger than the tail, can drive autonomous cluster fission.